Saad-Saheed/hostelmate/README.md

 3. It makes Auditing and Analysis easier for the school authorities

 > ## TECHNOLOGIES USED
-The stacks used for the project backend include:
+The stacks used for the project include:

 | <b><u>Stack</u></b> | <b><u>Usage</u></b> |
 | :---         | :---         |